bhauman/spell-spec/README.md

 ;; => true
 ```

-## Controlling the misspelling threshold
+## Changing the threshold that detects misspelling

 A misspelling is detected when an unknown map key is within a certain
 `levenshtein` distance from a specified map key.
 If the size of this